fmaylinch/linklist/README.md

 Actually, it stores a list of items that may optionally contain a link.
 Every item contains a title, and optionally: link, notes, image, tags.

-The frontend was in Vue, but now I am changing to React Native.
+The frontend is being developed now in React Native (previously it was in Vue).

 ## Technologies used